Maintain Your Child’s Sleep Schedule This Holiday Season

 I am NOT a morning person.
 Like at all.
 My desired wake up time is 7:20 am.
 I still wish my kids wanted to sleep in later than they do now!
 When they are teenagers, I know I will miss them in the morning!
 I got sidetracked, but it all does tie together…

 If you let your babies and toddlers sleep too late in the morning, it can throw all of their sleep off for the day and backfire.
-The average wake times for babies is in between 6:00 – 7:00 am and for toddlers on one nap, in between 6:00 – 7:30 am.
+The average wake time for babies is between 6:00 – 7:00 am and for toddlers on one nap, in between 6:00 – 7:30 am.
 Ensuring you are waking your child by this time, will set them up for sleep success that day.

 Set an alarm and get your baby up by 7:00 am and your toddler on one nap up by 7:30 am to ensure your child can get daytime sleep during the times that are most restorative.